YueLi-0816/test/omnibrowser_local_deployment_manual.md

     All necessary packages to deploy & run the system is tracked within the requirements.txt available within the delivered code package.
 The environment is sufficient for the deployment & production of all server-side & database codes.
-We suggest setting up a saperate Python environment to continue the following operations.
+We suggest setting up a separate Python environment to continue the following operations.